BritishPandaChick/sean-author-website/wp-content/themes/make/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.9.23 =
+* Updated Font Awesome to 5.6.3.
+Added TripAdvisor FA icon to General -> Social Icons in Customizer.

+= 1.9.22 =
+* Fixed fatal error triggered by Gutenberg compatibility code in Make when used in combination with some plugins.

 = 1.9.21 =
 * Fixed appearance for toggle between Make builder and Gutenberg editing experience.